Weighted Average Calculator

-Enter your set of values and their respective weights to calculate the weighted average.
+Calculate your weighted average online.
+Enter the set of values and their weighting percentages to get an accurate result in seconds.
 Use period as decimal separator.
 Leave blank the boxes you do not use.

 Weighted Average =